AmazonBBQ/Hacking-notes/writeups/CTF/PWNED7/Web/sqlme.md

 **The Bug:**
 When parsing a decimal number (e.g., 0.0), the code calculates final_i (the index of the first non-digit character after the dot).
 When recursively calling aux, it uses final_i + 1.

-This creates a "character eating" vulnerability.
-It skips exactly one character immediately following a valid float, without tokenizing or checking it.
+This creates a vulnerability that skips exactly one character immediately following a valid float, without tokenizing or checking it.

 The Bypass Payload
 If we send 0.0', the tokenizer:

-Parses 0.0 as a Number.
+1. Parses 0.0 as a Number.

-Stops at ' (single quote).
+2. Stops at ' (single quote).

-Skips the ' due to final_i + 1.
+3. Skips the ' due to final_i + 1.

-Continues parsing.
+4. Continues parsing.

 The single quote is ignored by the sanitizer (so it returns Safe) but remains in the raw string sent to SQLite.
 This allows us to break out of the string literal!